PlamMari/Folklore/README.md

 ## Description

-This is a Java application that let's you enter Folklore stories into a database using Hibernate.
+This is a Java application that let's you enter Folklore stories into a database using Hibernate to create your Folklore Encyclopedia.

 ## Installation